The Conditional Poincar\'e Inequality for Filter Stability: Introduction

-Notwithstanding the fundamental importance of the PI for {\em both} (a) stochastic stability of Markov processes, and (b) numerical approximation of the nonlinear filter, it is {\em not} a major theme in the filter stability literature.
+Notwithstanding the fundamental importance of the PI for stochastic stability of Markov processes, it is {\em not} a major theme in the filter stability literature.
 The closest is the appearance of the Brascamp-Lieb (B-L) inequality in~\cite[Chapter 4]{van2006filtering} and~\cite{stannat2005stability}.
 In both these references, the B-L inequality is employed for the filter stability analysis of the It\^o diffusions assuming linear observations.
-The main point however is that the B-L inequality is {\em not} central to the convergence analysis.
+The main point is that the B-L inequality is {\em not} central to the convergence analysis.
 In particular, the convergence rate relies on the uniform convexity of the optimal value function in~\cite{van2006filtering} and (equivalently) the log concavity of the posterior in~\cite{stannat2005stability} (and this is primarily a result of the linear observation model).
 The value function and the posterior are related through the log transformation which is how duality in the nonlinear filters is historically understood~\cite{FlemingMitter82,mitter2003,todorov2008general}.
 Apart from these works, it is known that in the large noise limit, the top Lyapunov exponent converges to the spectral gap of the ergodic Markov process~\cite{delyon1988lyapunov}.

-This paper has a single contribution: generalization of the PI for Markov processes to the proposed conditional PI for the conditioned processes.
+This paper has a single contribution: generalization of the PI for Markov processes to the proposed conditional PI for the nonlinear filter.
 The conditional PI is shown to play the same role for filter stability as the standard PI for stochastic stability.
 The proof technique relies on a recently discovered duality result whereby the nonlinear filtering problem is cast as a BSDE-constrained stochastic optimal control problem~\cite{kim2019duality}.
 Using these methods, we are able to derive {\em all} the prior results where explicit convergence rates are obtained.
 These are pointed in the paper.

-The dual optimal control formulation employed is novel and different from the formulation used in the seminal thesis-work~\cite{van2006filtering}.
-There is no overlap in the proof techniques either.
-The thesis rested on the duality introduced in~\cite{mitter2003}.
-As explained in our earlier papers on the subject~\cite{kim2019duality,kim2020smoothing,kim2019observability}, our formulation is a generalization of the original Kalman-Bucy duality, while~\cite{van2006filtering} is a generalization of the minimum energy or maximum likelihood duality (see also~\cite{todorov2008general}).
-Notably, the classical proofs for the Kalman filter stability are based on the original Kalman-Bucy duality~\cite[Ch.~9]{xiong2008introduction}.

 The outline of the remainder of this paper is as follows: The problem formulation appears in Sec.~\ref{sec:prelim}.
 The PI and the conditional PI are introduced in Sec.~\ref{sec:PI}.
 The filter stability results appear in \Sec{sec:filt_stab}.
 The Appendix contains the proofs.